ktoso/rx-wiki/Creating-Observables.md

 There is also a version of `timer( )` that emits a single zero after a specified delay, and then emits incrementally increasing numbers periodically thereafter on a specified periodicity:
 <img src="/ReactiveX/RxJava/wiki/images/rx-operators/timer.p.png" width="640" height="200" />

-For both of these versions of `timer( )` you can optionally specify a Scheduler on which the timing will take place.
+#### scheduler

+`timer( )` operates by default on the `computation` scheduler and also has variants with which you can choose which scheduler it operates on by passing it in as a parameter.

 #### see also:
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#timer(long, java.util.concurrent.TimeUnit)">`timer(delay, unit)`</a> and <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#timer(long, java.util.concurrent.TimeUnit, rx.Scheduler)">`timer(delay, unit, scheduler)`</a>